MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/setup-instructor-scripts.md

 # Setup Instructor Scripts

-It is assumed that you have completed the [Getting Started](./getting-started.md) guide and have an installation of the required tools.
-To start a session the following steps an be used to perform various automation tasks contained within the available PowerShell scripts
+Ensure that the [Getting Started](./getting-started.md) is complete and you have an installation of the required tools.
+Start a session using the following steps so that you can perform various automation tasks contained within the available PowerShell scripts

 1. Start a PowerShell session